12 July 1930(Birth)

 Arthur Silvers was born in 1930 in South Central Los Angeles.
 Educated in the Los Angeles public schools, he graduated from the School of Architecture of the University of Southern California (USC) in 1959, and practiced architecture primarily in California for 30 years.
 He received a Master's degree in engineering in 1978 from California State Polytechnic University in San Luis Obispo.

-Silvers was a partner of Kennard and Silvers, the first Black architecture firm in Los Angeles.
+Silvers was a partner of Kennard and Silvers in Los Angeles.
 He was from a generation of post World War II architects whose work demonstrated a break from traditional European influences.
-Silvers and Kennard were modernists -- influenced by Richard Neutra and Victor Gruen.
+Silvers and Kennard were Modernists -- influenced by Richard Neutra and Victor Gruen.
 Silvers was the Historian and Parliamentarian for the National Organization of Minority Architects (NOMA) in the 1970s.
 He and Kennard were both members of Scarab (Architecture Fraternity) at USC.
 Later in Silvers' career, he worked for DMJM and taught architecture at Cal State Poly San Luis Obispo.